 Grand Union Housing Group (GUHG) and all subsidiaries, Aragon Housing Association, South Northants Homes and Rockingham Forest Housing Association, are committed to treating your information securely and safeguarding your rights to confidentiality.
-We will ensure your personal information is processed in accordance with the provisions of the General Data Protection Regulation to promote accountability and transparency.
+We will ensure your personal information is processed in accordance with the provisions of the Data Protection Act 2018 and the General Data Protection Regulation, to promote accountability and transparency.

 This privacy notice tells you what to expect when GUHG processes your personal information.
 It applies to information about housing applicants, residents and other service users.
 This is the main privacy notice for GUHG